 Still, spinal muscular atrophy remains the most common genetic cause of death for young children.
 Research in SMA also creates invaluable scientific insight for countless other diseases, like ALS, Alzheimer's, Parkinson's, the muscular dystrophies, some forms of cancer and even spinal cord injury.

-NEARLY 25 YEARS IN, FIGHTSMA IS STILL LEADING THE FIGHT FOR TREATMENTS AND A CURE.
+NEARLY 25 YEARS IN, FIGHTSMA IS STILL FIGHTING FOR TREATMENTS AND A CURE

 FightSMA’s mission is to strategically accelerate the search for treatments and a cure for spinal muscular atrophy.
 The organization achieves this objective by raising awareness and funding for SMA research.